20arnav/POPL_Project_Group7/README.md

 ## Advanctages of Rust over C
 Please [Click Here](doc/Advantages_Over_C.pdf) to find the advantages of using Rust over C for a client server architecture.

+## How to Run the Code
+Step 1: Running the server: Open new Terminal, Go to server directory and type cargo run and press Enter
+Step 2: Running he client: Open new Terminal, Go to client directory adn type cargo run and follow the instructions given on the terminal

 ## Acknowledgments
 We would like to express our gratitude to Professor Dr. Kunal Korgaonkar for his guidance and support throughout the development of this project.